akashduttaa/IdentityX/README.md

 Core philosophy:

-"Verify the claim, not the data."
+"We Verify the claim, not the data."

 ---